nodegui/qode/README.md

 The idea of Qode is derived from [yode][yode] and [electron][https://github.com/electron/electron/].
 Infact Qode is a heavily modified fork of [yode][yode].
 I thank [Cheng Zhao](https://github.com/zcbenz) for yode and many of the ideas behind integration of GUI based libraries with NodeJS.

 [yode]: https://github.com/yue/yode

+## Checklist before publishing

+- Make sure to build on all platforms.
+- Make sure to update Qode version in qode.cc
+- Create github release
+- publish on npm